A Guide to Planning the Best New Zealand Road Trip – South Island

 Some things to do in Mount Cook are:

-- Tasman Lake Viewpoint
+- Tasman Lake Viewpoint – Stunning viewpoint best visited at sunrise!

-- Sealy tarn or Mueller hut day or overnight hike
+- Sealy tarn or Mueller hut day or overnight hike – The Mueller hut is my favorite hike in New Zealand.

 Lake Tekapo – 1 night

 Lake Tekapo is located around a 2-hour drive from Mount Cook National Park.
-These two places are always visited one after the other.
+These two places are often visited one after the other.
 Lake Tekapo is one of the bluest lakes in New Zealand and a vibrant town to visit on your New Zealand South Island road trip.

 Where to camp in Lake Tekapo: